-The TrustFactory CA's CPS will describe the specific circumstances for revocation as applicable to that CA. Whenever a revocation circumstance occurs, the associated certificate will be revoked and placed on the CRL.
-Revoked certificates will be included on all new publications of the certificate status information until the certificates expire.
+The TrustFactory CA's CPS must describe the specific circumstances for revocation as applicable to that CA. Whenever a revocation circumstance occurs, the associated certificate must be revoked and placed on the CRL.
+Revoked certificates must be included on all new publications of the certificate status information until the certificates expire.

-The CRL itself will then be digitally signed with the same Private Key which originally signed the Certificate to be revoked.
+The CRL itself must be digitally signed with the same Private Key which originally signed the Certificate to be revoked.